mafifafm/pxt-microbit/docs/homepage-content.md

 ## Approval #target-approval

-For approval to add items to the home page, please follow the **[instructions](https://support.microbit.org/support/solutions/articles/19000054952-makecode-extension-and-tutorial-approval)** for submitting content to the Micro:bit Foundation.
+For approval to add items to the home page, please follow the **[instructions](https://support.microbit.org/support/solutions/articles/19000054952-makecode-extension-and-tutorial-approval)** for submitting content to the Ragga Foundation.

 ## Featured content